Latest research gives lipid-targeted cancer therapies a spotlight, and the results are promising

 The finer points: Lipid metabolism

 While elevated lipid levels are often correlated with more aggressive tumor growth and metastasis, until recently, the exact mechanism remained unclear.
-However, new research published in Nature by scientists at Rockefeller University suggests that cancer cells use these lipids to evade immune detection and alter immune signaling pathways.[][]
+However, research published in Nature by scientists at Rockefeller University suggests that cancer cells use these lipids to evade immune detection and alter immune signaling pathways.[][]

 This research challenges the previously held assumption that lipids primarily act as fuel and opens up new avenues for therapeutic intervention.